bknie1/PLC_PTL/README.md

 6. Employee completes transaction and passes the chassis to the next station.
     - By hand.
     - By conveyer.

+### In Detail

+Event # - Format: File - Code Block (if applicable) - Action

+1. FBD: barcode_scan - N/A - Reads serial input from scanner.
+Stores it in read buffer.
+Make one FB for each station.
+	- ADDM and INPUT_CHAR instructions to translate barcode string.
+Reading from NOM module.
+2. FBD: main - N/A - Create Workstation DFB.
+Create a DFB for each workstation and change parameters to reflect position.
+	- Input Parameters
+		- Workstation specific ID -> Workstation ID.
+		- Station specific sensors -> sensors.
+		- Station specific configuration array -> configuration array.
+			- This is a double dimensioned array.
+The first array is the list of lock part numbers.
+The second array is a list of parts that are in each lock.
+So if the Current_Lock is at position 3 then Configuration[3][list of parts in position 3].
+		- Station specific bin array - > bin array.
+		- Station specific lock time arrary -> Time to Asssemble.
+		- Station specific current lock -> current lock.
+		- Station specific incorrect -> incorrect indicator.
+	- Output Parameters: Specific lights as output.
+		- Station specific lights -> lights.
+		- Shared Horn/Alarm -> Horn/Alarm.
+3. DFB: WorkStation - Overall - Code is reading for processing.
+	1. Time stamp when assembly starts.
+Time to assemble lock variable.
+	2. Find lock offset.
+Iterate through until a match is found.
+Logic: While match not found.
+Syntax: IF NOT ...
+THEN
+		- Match == FALSE?
+Error.
+	3. Match == TRUE?
+Assign match index to current lock offset.
+Part offset is set to 0.
+		- We use the lock offset to iterate through and, using the part offset, find participating parts.
+	4. While a bin hasn't been found and the lock hasn't been finished:
+		- Check to see if finished.
+If finished:
+			- Set lock completed variable.
+			- Set assemble log time variable.
+			- Set time to assemble lock on variable.
+			- Reset current lock ('').
+			- Log_Time_Assemble_Lock_Elapsed := Time_to_Assemble_Lock_Elapsed.
+			- Code Block:
+				- IF (LEN_INT(IN := Whats_In_Lock[Current_Lock_Offset][Current_Part_Offset]) < 1) then
+				- Lock_Completed := TRUE;
+				- Log_Time_Assemble_Lock := TRUE;
+				- Time_To_Assemble_Lock_ON := FALSE;
+				- Current_Lock := '';
+				- Log_Time_Assemble_Lock_Elapsed := Time_to_Assemble_Lock_Elapsed;
+		- If not finished:
+			- Iterate through and find matching part bins.
+			- If What's In Bin variable == Whats In Configuration[Lock_Offset][Part_Offset] :
+				- Match!Set Bin is Found variable.
+				- Assign index to the bin offset variable.
+			- Repeat until a match is found.
+Check found variable, or we've exceeded the max index, or the lock is finished.
+	5. If a configuration has been found and a part bin has been found turn on the light.
+		- Use current bin offset variable to enter a switch case and turn on the appropriate light.

 ## Hardware
 - BMX XBP 0800